magento/devdocs/src/guides/v2.4/comp-mgr/sut/sut-dev-guide.md

 To run the unit tests, you could execute one of the following commands:

-`vendor/bin/phpunit tests/unit`
+- `vendor/bin/phpunit tests/unit`

-`vendor/bin/phpunit -c tests/unit/phpunit.xml.dist tests/unit`
+- `vendor/bin/phpunit -c tests/unit/phpunit.xml.dist tests/unit`

-`vendor/bin/phpunit -c tests/unit/phpunit.xml.dist --testsuite=unit-tests`
+- `vendor/bin/phpunit -c tests/unit/phpunit.xml.dist --testsuite=unit-tests`

 ## Integration testing

 To run the integration tests, you could execute one of the following commands:

-`vendor/bin/phpunit -c tests/integration/phpunit.xml.dist tests/integration`
+- `vendor/bin/phpunit -c tests/integration/phpunit.xml.dist tests/integration`

-`vendor/bin/phpunit -c tests/integration/phpunit.xml.dist --testsuite=integration-tests`
+- `vendor/bin/phpunit -c tests/integration/phpunit.xml.dist --testsuite=integration-tests`

 ## Acceptance testing

-Before executing this, you should need to set the magento url in the phpunit configuration file:
+1. Before executing the acceptance tests, you need to set the magento url in the `phpunit` configuration file.

-- Copy the default file in `tests/acceptance/phpunit.xml` (without the .dist suffix)
+1. Copy the default file in `tests/acceptance/phpunit.xml` (without the .dist suffix)

-- Change the `TESTS_BASE_URL` to point to the magento url you want to test
+1. Change the `TESTS_BASE_URL` to point to the magento url you want to test

-To run the acceptance tests, you could execute one of the following commands:
+Thenn, to run the acceptance tests, you could execute one of the following commands:

-`vendor/bin/phpunit -c tests/acceptance/phpunit.xml tests/acceptance`
+- `vendor/bin/phpunit -c tests/acceptance/phpunit.xml tests/acceptance`

-`vendor/bin/phpunit -c tests/acceptance/phpunit.xml --testsuite=acceptance-tests`
+- `vendor/bin/phpunit -c tests/acceptance/phpunit.xml --testsuite=acceptance-tests`

 ## JS Unit testing for graphql